-- 20.1 Commercial communications for cosmetic products shall comply with all relevant Irish and European legislation and with rules, regulations and codes of practice issued from time to time by a relevant competent authority. - 20.2 Commercial communications for cosmetic products shall not contain material such as text, names, trademarks, pictures, and figurative or other signs, to imply that these products have characteristics or functions which they do not possess.
+- 20.1 Broadcasters shall take appropriate measures to ensure that commercial communications for cosmetic products comply with all relevant Irish and European legislation and with rules, regulations and codes of practice issued from time to time by a relevant competent authority. - 20.2 Commercial communications for cosmetic products shall not contain material such as text, names, trademarks, pictures, and figurative or other signs, to imply that these products have characteristics or functions which they do not possess.